microsoft/hi-ml/docs/source/dsa.md

 The script uses the [Azure SDK][20] and the [Python client for the Girder API][21] to:

 1. Log into Azure ML
-2. Download training results
+1. Download training results
-3. Generate JSON annotations for each slide
+1. Generate JSON annotations for each slide
+1. Search for the slide by slide ID in DSA by using full text search
-4. Upload the annotations to the deployed DSA
+1. Upload the annotations to the deployed DSA

 For a full description of all the options, add `--help` to the arguments.

 Below is an example of an attention map overlaid on a slide from the [PANDA][22] dataset:

 ![Attention map on slide from PANDA](./images/dsa_heatmap.png)

+### Upload into a folder

+The `girder.py` script can also upload the annotations into a folder in DSA.
+This is helpful if there are multiple variants of the same slide in DSA, but located in different folders.
+Simple text search would then return multiple results.

+To use the folder functionality, you need to supply the name of the folder via `--folder`.
+For example, to upload the annotations to folder `foo` in collection `Collection`, add ``--folder Collection1/foo`.

+When supplying a folder argument, searching for the slide where annotations will be added works differently:

+1. Firstly, all slides in the folder are retrieved.
+1. Then, the script tries to identify which of the slides in the folder contains the value from the `slide_id` field.
+1. If there is exactly one matching slide, the annotations are added to that slide.
+Annotations that match zero or more than one slide are ignored.

 [1]: https://digitalslidearchive.github.io/digital_slide_archive/
 [2]: https://azure.microsoft.com/